prrao87/prrao87.github.io/content/posts/embedded-db-1/index.md

 ## KùzuDB

-[KùzuDB](https://kuzudb.com) is an open-source graph database management system (GDBMS), built for query speed and scalability.
+[KùzuDB](https://github.com/kuzudb/kuzu) is an open-source graph database management system (GDBMS), built for query speed and scalability, and is implemented in C++.
 Its origins and motivations are quite similar to DuckDB on two counts, in that it utilizes an embedded architecture, and that it came from an academic environment.
-KùzuDB was built from the ground up at the University of Waterloo 🇨🇦, and builds on top of decades of research in the implementation and architectural design of graph database management systems.
-It utilizes the [openCypher](https://opencypher.org/) standard to build a fully-functional, performant graph query language that allows users to access the full expressive power of graphs via the labelled property graph model.
+KùzuDB is being actively developed at the University of Waterloo 🇨🇦, and builds on top of decades of research in the implementation and architectural design of graph database management systems.
+It utilizes the [openCypher](https://opencypher.org/) standard to implement a fully-functional, performant graph query language that allows users to access the full expressive power of graphs via the labelled property graph model.

-Despite being associated with the name "graph", at its core, a graph database expresses a relational model.
-The main difference in the internals of a GDBMS and a typical relational system is that the GDBMS is optimized for storing and querying specialized data structures that implement a graph data model, making it highly suited to use cases with a high degree of connected data like social networks, recommendation engines, fraud detection, and many others.
+Despite the term "graph", a graph database, at its code, expresses a relational model.
+The main difference in the internals of a GDBMS and a typical relational system is that the GDBMS is optimized for storing and querying specialized data structures that represent a graph data model, making it highly suited to datasets with a high degree of connectivity like social networks, recommendation engines, fraud detection, and many others.

 ### Key features of KùzuDB

-KùzuDB, being an embedded database built from scratch, incorporates some cutting-edge features that are straight out of the world of academic database research.
+KùzuDB, being an embedded database built from scratch, incorporates some cutting-edge features straight out of the world of academic database research.
 A few of their key features for blazing fast graph query performance are listed below, as adapted from their excellent blog post, titled "*What every competent GDBMS should do"*[^7].

-* **Vectorized query processing**: A graph database exploits the underlying relational structure of the data and stores it via an efficient columnar format, stored in blocks, so that queries and aggregations can be processed in a vectorized fashion, fully exploiting the power of multiple threads in modern CPUs.
+* **Vectorized query processing**: A graph database exploits the underlying relational structure of the data and stores it via an efficient columnar format in blocks, so that queries and aggregations can be processed in a vectorized fashion, fully exploiting the power of multiple threads on modern CPUs.

 * **Pre-defined, pointer-based joins**: A graph database stores the neighbours of a *node* (a "record", or a "row" in SQL terminology) as pre-defined relationships.
-While in a relational DB, a SQL query can make no prior assumptions about which tables are being joined with another until query time, a graph database is all about exploiting the pr knowledge of existing relationships from the data, and instead uses a join index (i.e., and adjacency list index) to store these pre-defined relationships *at load time*.
+While in a relational DB, a SQL query can make no prior assumptions about which tables are being joined with each other until query time, a graph database is all about exploiting the prior knowledge of existing relationships from the data, and instead uses a join index (i.e., and adjacency list index) to store these pre-defined relationships *at load time*.

 * **Many-to-many growing joins**: A graph database is natively designed for many-to-many joins, on data that's ever growing.
 If on average, each of the nodes connects with many other nodes and there are also many relationships in the pattern being searched, we're basically asking the system to search through an exponentially growing number of combinations!
 Relational (OLTP) databases, because of their row-oriented design, cannot optimize for this use case.